Variables in Shopify Flow

 Complex data objects in Shopify Flow

-If too much data is sent automatically, the workflow fails.
-Instead of calling arrays and objects directly, loop over arrays and include only the fields that you want.
+Instead of calling lists and objects directly, you should loop over list and include only the fields that you want.